 Professionals, such as greenkeepers, regularly top dress their greens mostly with sand, which aids drainage, prevents thatch build-up and alleviates compaction.
 It is important to add only a thin layer or as much as you need to fill in dips in the lawn, as you do not want to alter the entire level of your lawn by adding too much.

 Top dressing is the last step in your lawncare regime and should be applied after scarification, aeration and seeding.

-Ornamental mixes such as our STATEMENT: Front Lawn tolerate close mowing but perform best when they are mown to their recommended height – in this case 10 – 20 mm.
-Whilst this is the recommended height for regular in-season mowing, after overseeding or sowing a new ornamental lawn it is vitally important to mow on the highest setting on your lawn mower for the first mow before lowering it to the recommended height.
+Ornamental mixes such as our STATEMENT: Front Lawn tolerate close mowing but perform best when they are mown to their recommended height – in this case, 10 – 20 mm.
+While this is the recommended height for regular in-season mowing, after overseeding or sowing a new ornamental lawn, it is vitally important to mow on the highest setting on your lawn mower for the first mow before lowering it to the recommended height.